y220/Yelp/README.md

   --What are the distribution patterns of these restaurants?
 How about their feedback from customers?

-  --Are there any interesting information can be extracted from customers' reviews?
+  --Are there any interesting information can be extracted from customers' reviews and businesses’ attributes?

   --Are there any specific variables that make a great difference based on statistical model results?